 Why Companies Make You Re-Enter Resume Information

-Believe it or not, one of the reasons online applications are set up this way for the applicants’ benefit.
+Believe it or not, one of the reasons online applications are set up this way is for the applicants’ benefit.

 Some applicant tracking systems (ATS) automatically parse your uploaded resume into a digital candidate profile that can be searched or filtered by recruiters.
 Unfortunately, systems that rely on parsing tend to let highly qualified candidates slip through the cracks.
 For example, if your resume isn’t ATS-friendly, critical information might not be parsed correctly.
 This could cause you to be overlooked when a recruiter runs a keyword search for a skill that is on your resume.

 Read more: What is an applicant tracking system?

 When a company configures their ATS to receive your resume then ask for all that same information via text input fields, they’re avoiding some of the problems associated with resume parsing.
 The resume you uploaded will be used if a recruiter wants to give it a once-over or print it out.
 The information you manually input into the system will be used for searches and other ranking algorithms.

 In some cases, this redundancy may simply be the result of a poorly configured recruitment process or a necessity of corporate process and bureaucracy.
 Nevertheless, assuming that it’s intentional and taking text fields seriously could provide a big boost to your application.

 Do Not Write “See Resume”